dataluscorp/browser/toolkit/components/telemetry/docs/data/event-ping.rst

 * ``periodic``: The event ping was submitted because at least one event happened in the past hour.
 * ``max``: The event ping was submitted because the 1000-record limit was reached.
-* ``shutdown``: The event ping was submitted because Firefox is shutting down and some events have yet to be submitted.
+* ``shutdown``: The event ping was submitted because Datalus is shutting down and some events have yet to be submitted.

 processStartTimestamp
 ~~~~~~~~~~~~~~~~~~~~~
-The minute the user's Firefox main process was created.
+The minute the user's Datalus main process was created.
 Event record timestamps are recorded
-relative to Firefox's main process start.
+relative to Datalus's main process start.
 This provides the basis for reconstructing a user's full
 session of events in order, as well as offering a mechanism for grouping event pings.

 sessionId